LTUC/amman-dotnet-401d2/Curriculum/Class03/Resources/SystemIO.md

 ### Reading a file

-When reading in a binary file, you have the abiliyt to use many "Read...." methods.
+When reading in a binary file, you have the ability to use many "Read...." methods.
 Below we are reading in a string or an int.

 We must remember to close the reader when completed.